f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 =========================================

 SNMP Support for F5OS will vary by release.
-In the intial v1.1.x versions of F5OS SNMP support is limited to SNMP Trap support from the system controllers & chassis partitions, and **IF-MIB** support for the chassis partitions.
+In the F5OS-A v1.1.0 versions of F5OS SNMP support is limited to SNMP Trap support from the system controllers & chassis partitions, and **IF-MIB** support for the chassis partitions.
 F5OS v1.2.x added addtional SNMP support including Link Up/Down Traps for chassis partittions, and support for  **IF-MIB**, **EtherLike-MIB**, & the **PLATFORM-STATS-MIB**.

 As of F5OS 1.2.0 the list of MIBs available are as follows: